AbhishekPednekar84/personal-blog-site/content/linux-vps-deployment2.md

         }
 }
 ```

 Once we add this code, we can hit `Ctrl + X`, `Y` and `Enter` to save and close the file.

 Let's go over the contents of this configuration file -

 1. First, we are instructing nginx to listen for our application traffic on http port 80 of our VPS
 2. Next, we are telling nginx where to look for the static content of our Flask application by providing the path to the `/static` directory as an alias
-3. With the static content taken care of, nginx will pass any request processed at the root ([http://206.189.132.233](http://206.189.132.233)) of our application to the proxied server specified in the `proxy pass` directive.
-This proxied server in our case is `gunicorn` running on the default port `8000`
+3. With the static content taken care of, nginx will act as a reverse proxy and pass any request processed at the root ([http://206.189.132.233](http://206.189.132.233)) of our application to the location specified in the `proxy pass` directive.
+This in our case is `gunicorn` which is running on the default port `8000`
-4. The `proxy_params` file specifies some standard parameters to be used by the proxied server and `proxy_redirect off` turns off any redirects

 Although we have set up nginx to listen on port 80, our firewall has not been opened for that port.
 To allow traffic on port 80, we will run `sudo ufw allow http/tcp`.